apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 I think the deeper lesson here is that there is no magic.
 "We do pretraining and then we do instruct tuning and then we finetune and then we quantize" is a formula that works pretty well, but there is nothing special about it.
 You can rationalize why it works, but there is no proof that it's optimal, and no reason you couldn't come up with other recipes.

 There's also nothing particularly special about helpful assistants or factual recall.
-This is just the direction that the big labs have decided to pursue because it's useful, economically valuable, and marketable.
+This is just the direction that the big labs decided to pursue first because it's useful, economically valuable, and marketable.
 Also having your own personal assistant is genuinely pretty cool.
 It's the first thing I would build too.
 But there's an entire world of alternative model personalities out there, unexplored.

 <br>